This page contains the Privacy Notice and the Terms and Conditions of Use for this website.

 3. How and why will we use your personal data?

-Personal data, however provided to us, will be used for the purposes specified in this Policy or in relevant parts of the website.
+Personal data, however provided to us, will be used for the purposes specified in this Notice or in relevant parts of the website.

 We may use your personal information to:

 (1) Enable you to use all of the services we offer including registration for events which requires us to pass details of event registrants to event organisers;

 (2) Send you information about the website, relevant educational events, organisations of interest to Anthroposophic Health, Social Care and Education and any other information we think will be of interest to you based on your profession, work and interest group subscriptions (if you have consented to receive such emails);